FAIRiCUBE/uc3-drosophola-genetics/README.md

 ### Use Case Summary

 Overall, The research of Use Case 3 has improved our understanding of the relationship between environmental factors and biodiversity focusing on fruit flies of the genus <em>Drosophila</em>.
 By integrating various earth observation and biodiversity datasets and employing innovative analytical techniques, the project shed light on the ecology and evolutionary potential of urban <em>Drosophila</em> species facing global environmental changes.
-Empowered by Citizen Science we investigated environment influence the urban <em>Drosophila</em> species community and the genetic variation of Drosophila melanogaster populations.
-In summary, our “Drosophila adaptation” use case, successfully combined comprehensive earth observation data for climate and land use available in the public domain with newly generated biodiversity and genetic datasets to gain novel insights into how biodiversity is influenced by environmental change.
+Empowered by Citizen Science we investigated environment influence the urban <em>Drosophila</em> species community and the genetic variation of <em>Drosophila melanogaster</em> populations.
+In summary, our “<em>Drosophila</em> adaptation” use case, successfully combined comprehensive earth observation data for climate and land use available in the public domain with newly generated biodiversity and genetic datasets to gain novel insights into how biodiversity is influenced by environmental change.

 For a more visual representation of our UC concept, have a look [here](https://uc3.fairicube.nilu.no/).